costajob/app-servers/README.md

 ##### Considerations
 Nim proved to keep its promises, being a fast and concise language.
-Memory consumption is really on the low side.
-I dare to add that Nim executable, at a mere 150KB, is by far the smallest of the compiled binaries.
+Memory consumption is the smallest of the pack: unsurprisingly, considering Nim executes on a single thread.

 ##### Concurrency and parallelism
-Nim asynchttpserver implementation runs on a single thread only, thus preventing parallelism.
+As expected Nim asynchttpserver is not parallel by implementation.

 ### Node Cluster
-I used Node cluster library to spawn one process per CPU, thus granting parallelism.
+I used Node cluster library to spawn multiple processes, thus granting parallelism.

 ##### Bootstrap
 ```